Current Projects

 • Adaptive argumentation support on Facebook.
 Building on former projects below, we develop a Facebook app that analyzes one’s personality type and provides tailored script support for building sound arguments on Facebook.

-• Advise-Me: The objective of this project is to develop flexible support for detailed diagnostics of mathematical competences of pupils, and to use this in digital environments of mathematics education.
+use this in digital environments of mathematics education.
 This results in dashboards for teachers to identify and help underachievers and to monitor groups (“Pilot-in-the-cockpit approach”) or awareness tools for pupils for an accurate understanding of their own performance and progress (“Fly-yourself-approach”).
 Also, the system itself can use the diagnostic information for adapting the environment to the level of an individual, for example by selecting the next task to offer (“Autopilot-approach”).
 Please see http://advise-me.ou.nl/ for more information on the project’s website.

 • Arguing in Facebook – Pilot Project: Social networking sites (SNS), such as Facebook have the potential to host and support argumentative knowledge construction (AKC).
 However, little is known about how to use SNS for AKC.
 In this pilot project, we investigate the potential benefits of graphically represented computer-supported argumentation scripts.
 A follow-up field study using Facebook explores how an academic debate continues to impact learners’ voluntary Facebook use.